 In addition, Gottfried, who by now had made his screeching and squinting his trademark, regularly appeared on Late Night With David Letterman, Hollywood Squares, The Howard Stern Show and The Tonight Show With Jay Leno.

 "They'd have me come in and do these bits," he said of Leno.
 "I'd never know until I got there.
-They'd dress me up as a gorilla or the Queen of England or something."
+They'd dress me up as a gorilla or the queen of England or something."

 For several years he also hosted his own late-night movie show, USA Up All Night.

-Beginning in the late 1980s, Gottfried's star power rose, thanks to series of smaller roles in a variety of movies.
+Beginning in the late 1980s, Gottfried's star power rose, thanks to a series of smaller roles in a variety of movies.
 His film work includes Beverly Hills Cop II (1987), Problem Child (1990), Problem Child 2 (1991) and The Adventures of Ford Fairlane (1990).
 In 2005 he made an appearance in the comedy documentary The Aristocrats.